Revolutionary Communist Party, USA: Bay Area Revolutionary Union

+Formation

-After the death of Mao in 1976, the RCP split, with about 40% of its membership leaving, over which position to take in relation to the new Chinese leadership.
+In September 1975, after the integration of the Revolutionary Union's faction of the VVAW, RU reconstituted itself as the Revolutionary Communist Party (RCP).
+After Mao Zedong died in 1976, the RCP split, with about 40% of its membership leaving, over which position to take in relation to the new Chinese leadership.
 Avakian led the majority of the party that rejected what it analyzed as a counterrevolutionary coup against Mao's allies.
 After this split, Avakian wrote and published the book Mao Tsetung's Immortal Contributions, which summarizes the developments of Maoism.

 In January 1979, Avakian and 78 other Party members and supporters were arrested and charged with various crimes in connection to a militant protest against Deng Xiaoping's visit to the White House.
 Seventeen demonstrators, including Avakian, were charged with multiple felonies that carried a combined sentence of up to 241 years.
 After the RCP and its supporters waged a mass campaign for political, legal, and other support for the defendants, the charges were dropped in 1982, by which time Party leadership had decided to go into exile, with Avakian applying for political asylum in France, where he remained for many years.